JCTaz9/ImageColorizationAI/README.md

 Download the dataset zip file from the following link: https://drive.google.com/file/d/15jprd8VTdtIQeEtQj6wbRx6seM8j0Rx5/view?usp=sharing and unzip it to a location outside the current directory.

-## Requirements

-It's advised to utilize a virtual environment for the project to handle the dependencies efficiently.
-You can install these dependencies by executing the command below:

-`pip install torch numpy matplotlib scikit-image torchvision opencv-python`